nafizjiwa/REACT-Router/README.md

 - Add a nested route to the Root Route that renders a component when the URL the user wants</br>
       to navigate to matches the path associated with that component. </br>
                         <Route path="/path/for/route" element={ <someComponent/>}/></br>
-- To test if the nest Route works enter the URL associated with that path in URL address field</br>
+- To test nested Route enter its URL path in URL address field</br>

 7. To conditionaly REDIRECT a user use REACT ROUTER'S Navigate COMPONENT </br>
       In a components return statement use the Navigate component.</br>